Towards customizable reinforcement learning agents: Enabling preference specification through online vocabulary

-For instance, in the Minecraft domain (figure \ref{fig:2}), the structural equation for \textit{has\_ladder} is of the form $C_{has\_ladder} = C_{has\_broken\_ladder} \lor C_{has\_stick\_and\_plank}$ .
-Thus, if there is a transition where the agent picks up a ladder, then from definition \ref{def1}, we know that the agent either had the broken ladder; or both a stick and a plank in the original state.
+For instance, in the Minecraft domain (figure \ref{fig:2}), the structural equation for \textit{has\_ladder} is of the form $C_{has\_ladder} = C_{has\_broken\_ladder} \lor C_{has\_planks}$ .
+Thus, if there is a transition where the agent picks up a ladder, then from definition \ref{def1}, we know that the agent either had the broken ladder; or it had planks in the original state.